 This recipe for homemade chicken lo mein is an easy family dinner the whole family will love!
 Noodles, vegetables, and soy sauce combine for a light, fresh meal that makes a tasty dinner and leftovers!

 This easy dinner idea can be quickly tossed together when you are short on time and long on hungry.
-You will need cooked chicken in the house so how you want to prepare that might affect your overall cook time for this recipe.

 HOW TO MAKE CHICKEN LO MEIN: